 - Remind the group that child spacing is an important determinant of women's and children's health, family well-being and a harmonious family life. - We have already considered how important planning for a family is, as a reflection of the value of each person created in God's image - for each child as well as the value and importance of women and men making this decision together.
-Child spacing enables intentional stewardship and the health and well-being of children, mothers, fathers, families, and communities. - Many mothers and unborn babies die from unsafe pregnancies, mostly because parents are not always aware of basic things they can do to keep their pregnancy safe. - Write the following four messages about the healthy timing and spacing of pregnancies on a flipchart, and discuss these as a group: - Too young: Delay your first pregnancy until you are at least 18 years old - 2.
+Child spacing enables intentional stewardship and the health and well-being of children, mothers, fathers, families, and communities. - Many mothers and unborn babies die from unsafe pregnancies, mostly because parents are not always aware of basic things they can do to keep their pregnancy safe. - Write the following four messages about the healthy timing and spacing of pregnancies on a flipchart, and discuss these as a group: - Too young: Delay your first pregnancy until you are at least years old - 2.
 Too old: Limit pregnancies to a mother's healthiest years, ages 18-34 - 3.
 Too close: Wait at least two years after one pregnancy before trying for another - 4.
 Too soon: Wait six months after a miscarriage or abortion before trying for another pregnancy - Remind the group that child spacing is also a critical area in which men can be involved as supportive partners, where a couple can discuss and agree this together.
-Men can also use child spacing methods themselves, as will be discussed in the presentation at the end of today's session.
+Men can also use child spacing methods themselves.

-- Unfortunately, men can also block access to child spacing within their families, including through using physical violence that makes women too afraid to use child spacing methods. - Involving men in child spacing can also support greater equality between men and women, including improving a couple's communication and decision-making. - Ask the group: - What specific things can men do to support the use of child spacing? - What are the ways in which men can hinder the use of child spacing? - Give them a few minutes to respond and write up the responses on the flipchart. - Ask the men in the group: - o How do you support your partner to access child spacing? - Give time for the men to respond, and then ask the women: - How would you like your partner to be involved in supporting child spacing, or would you prefer he was not involved? - Remind the group of the following, if it has not been covered:

-Ways in which men can support child spacing1

-- o Financial support (eg by helping her pay for the method) - Emotional support (eg by accompanying her to the clinic, discussing the reasons for choosing one method over another, and/or supporting her choice of method) - Help with the method if she wants it (eg by helping insert the spermicide, if needed, or reminding her when to use it) - Support by using an alternative method (such as withdrawal or condoms) in case she forgets to use or has an unexpected problem with her chosen method.
+- Unfortunately, men can also block access to child spacing within their families, including through using physical violence or threats that make women too afraid to use child spacing methods. - Involving men in child spacing can also support greater equality between men and women, including improving a couple's communication and decision-making. - Ask the group: - What specific things can men do to support the use of child spacing? - What are the ways in which men can hinder the use of child spacing? - Give them a few minutes to respond and write up the responses on the flipchart. - Ask the men in the group: - What do other men in your community do to support women to access child spacing? - O How do you support your partner to access child spacing? - Give time for the men to respond, and then ask the women: - How would you like your partner to be involved in supporting child spacing? - Remind the group of the following, if it has not been covered: - Male partners should be encouraged to be full partners in a couple's reproductive life.
+One way to do this is to have respect for their partner and their partner's choices about child spacing.
+In all cases, men should consider which method is most beneficial for their partner and for themselves. - Ways in which men can support child spacing - o Financial support (eg by helping her pay for the method) - Emotional support (eg by accompanying her to the clinic, discussing the reasons for choosing one method over another, and/or supporting her choice of method) - Help with the method if she wants it (eg by helping insert the spermicide, if needed, or reminding her when to use it) - Support by using an alternative method (such as withdrawal or condoms) in case she forgets to use or has an unexpected problem with her chosen method.

-^{1&#}x27;Ways in which men can support/hinder child spacing' (this page and the next) was adapted from 'Men's reproductive health curriculum: Management of men's reproductive health problems', Engenderhealth, 2013.
+Ways in which men can support/hinder child spacing' (this page and the next) was adapted from 'Men's reproductive health curriculum: Management of men's reproductive health problems', Engenderhealth, 2013.